Some details regarding changing your name after marriage

-There is however an excellent website that can help you to make this list and even facilitate changing your names online with just a scan of your official marriage certificate (and some money must pass their hand).
+There are however some excellent websites that can help you to make this list and even facilitate changing your names online with just a scan of your official marriage certificate (and some money must pass their hand). .

 - While you are able to change your name online in many cases, sometimes you will have to physically present yourself, with your official marriage certificate in hand, and speak to a human, in order for the name change to be made official.